 Dyke dipping to identify 'indicator species' of polluted and clean water together with measurements of pH, temperature and turbidity.
 The session includes a discussion about the causes of pollution and what can be done to help.
-For older students, biotic indices will be calculated and test kits are available to measure nitrates and phosphates.

 Minibeast Safari

 Investigate the miniature world of creatures such as insects and spiders to see first hand the huge variety of invertebrates, which make up a staggering 95% of life on earth!
 Use sweep nets, pooters and bug boxes to find out where they live, what they eat and how they avoid getting eaten.
 Compare catches from woodland and grassland to discover the different communities present in each habitat.